 Calvin finishes this section by warning against criticizing the work and slandering the translator.
 He notes, “Men are ready to criticize everything, but not to strive to excel the same.”

-With that ample quote, Calvin ends with an abrupt, “Farewell.”
+With that quote, Calvin ends with an abrupt, “Farewell.”

-John Calvin’s Latin preface is significant because the young reformer, hiding in Basel, used this writing as an opportunity to publicly announce to the French-speaking world that he had joined the Reformation.
+John Calvin’s Latin preface is significant because the young reformer, hiding in Basel, used this publication as an opportunity to publicly announce to the French-speaking world that he had joined the Reformation.

 And with the same strokes of the pen, he publicly supports his fellow reformers involved in the project, especially Olivétan.